- In addition to Medicare, veterans can apply for more health benefits through Veteran Affair (VA) plans.

 Medicare Part A + VA Benefits

-It is highly recommended by both Medicare and VA Benefits advisors that veterans also obtain or keep their Medicare Part A coverage if they qualify.
+It is highly recommended for veterans also obtain or keep their Medicare Part A coverage if they qualify for VA.
 Medicare Part A provides hospital coverage at a wide range of hospitals and more hospitals than those offered through VA Benefit providers.
 In case of an emergency, it is crucial to have Medicare Part A, especially if you are not close to a VA-supported hospital.
 Additionally, Medicare Part A comes at no additional cost to most seniors, so veterans should take advantage of this additional coverage.

 Medicare Part B + VA Benefits

 Medicare Part B is also highly recommended for veterans to keep in addition to their VA Benefits.
-Medicare Part B offers medical coverage which includes check-ups, doctor visits, and consultations for illnesses and injuries.
-Although Part B comes with a monthly fee, it is recommended to obtain this coverage because not all facilities will accept your VA Benefits.
-If you cannot afford to pay the monthly premium for Part B, there are additional options that you may apply for that could possibly help pay for monthly fees.
+Part B offers medical coverage which includes check-ups, doctor visits, and consultations for illnesses and injuries.
+Although Part B comes with a monthly fee, you should obtain it because not all facilities accept VA Benefits.
 This is a great option if you do not live near a VA-supported facility and need frequent doctor visits.
 However, it is important to apply during the designated enrollment period to avoid being denied access.

 Medicare Part C/Medicare Advantage + VA Benefits

-Although it is not as highly recommended as Medicare Part A and Part B, it is still important to consider whether obtaining Medicare Advantage is the right choice for your lifestyle and medical needs.
-Medicare Part C offers benefits that help pay for medical and hospital expenses.
+Although it is not as highly recommended as Medicare Part A and Part B, it is still important to consider getting Medicare Advantage (Part C).
+Part C offers benefits that help pay for medical and hospital expenses.
 Medicare Advantage should be of high interest to you if you do not live near a VA-supported facility or you are in a low priority group under the VA Benefits system and could potentially lose your coverage.

 Medicare Part D + VA Benefits

-Most veterans do not choose to enroll in Medicare Part D because they get comprehensive Rx coverage through their VA Benefits.
+Most veterans choose not to enroll in Medicare Part D because they get comprehensive Rx coverage through their VA Benefits.
 However, there are complications that may arise if you choose to use the other Medicare coverage plans and the VA Benefits coverage for prescriptions.
-If you choose to use the VA Benefits for prescriptions, you must get the prescription approved by your VA provider prior to obtaining the prescription.
+If you choose to use the VA Benefits for prescriptions, you must have your VA provider approve it first.
 If you are planning on visiting a Medicare provider more frequently than a VA provider, it may be of interest to you to enroll in Medicare Part D to avoid the extra trips to your VA provider.
-If you are unsure if this plan is right for you, you may enroll at any time without a late enrollment penalty.
+Those who still aren’t sure about which plan is right can enroll at any time without a late enrollment penalty.